Soarnir/PollOrb/README.md

 # PollOrb
-An attempt at a role managing poll bot for Discord written in C#
+An attempt at a role managing poll bot for Discord written in Java